 Now and then we like to enjoy a tutorial in the style of a particular artist.
 Today, we celebrate the popular 20th century artist, Norman Rockwell.
 His birthday is February 3, 1894.
 He is known for his paintings of every day American life, portraits of famous Americans, plus funny, beautiful and nostalgic scenes of family times.
+For you, a Norman Rockwell Chalk Art Tutorial.

 In honor of one of America’s most favorite artists, Norman Rockwell, we will paint his iconic “self portrait.”
 Please know that this is a fun and excellent way to ‘paint’ a portrait of yourself – not once, but three times in one painting!

-Norman Rockwell Self Portrait Chalk Art Tutorial
+Norman Rockwell Chalk Art Tutorial Self Portrait

 - Chalk pastels